Introduction

 This Practicum aims to develop and refine the tools for qualitative lesson analysis: observing and recording the lesson using an analysis framework, discussing the results, and identifying lesson characteristics related to:

-- subject content;
+- features of subject content;

 - the nature of the teacher-student relationship.

 Practicum 3.
-Diagnosis of Meta-Subject Outcomes
+Diagnosis of meta-subject outcomes

-Practicum 4 is the final workshop and involves a creative solution to a professional problem: independently developing a lesson sequence in the form of group work by students and implementing it in a specific class.
-In terms of content, Practicum 4 requires:
+Practicum 4 is the final workshop.
+It involves a creative solution to a professional problem: independently developing a scenario for a lesson fragment in the form of group work by students and implementing it in a concrete class.

 - deep immersion in the subject matter, as the scenario must be integrated into the actual learning process and consistent with the logic of the topic being studied;